jeremyssocial/google-font-importer/README.md

 ### importFontWithVariants

-use the "google-font-importer.importFontWithVariants" command to automatically create an import link for a font with variants (provide the font name and then the variants in an extra text field)
+use the "google-font-importer.importFontWithVariants" command to automatically create an import link for a font that only includes the variants you want.

+When you use the command it will first open up a text field where you can enter the font name After you submit the input another text field will open where you can enter the font weights you want to import (separated by a comma)

 <br>